Board of Directors

 Patrick T. Jonas, CPRF President & CEO

 Patrick T. Jonas graduated from Wichita State University in 1982 with a bachelor’s degree in physical therapy.
-He then directed nursery and pediatric physical therapy care programs at the Beatrice State Developmental Center, Beatrice, Neb.
+He then directed nursery and pediatric physical therapy care programs at the Beatrice State Developmental Center, Beatrice, Nebraska.
 After returning to Kansas, he worked with Mid-Kansas Physical Therapy Outpatient Services.
 In 1986, he partnered with East and West Side Physical Therapy, which included outpatient services and consulting to Center Industries Corp., Rainbows United, and his alma mater, Kapaun Mt.
-Carmel High School, Wichita, Kan.
+Carmel High School, Wichita, Kansas.
 The practice was sold in 1998.

 Mr. Jonas and his wife, Pamela, have four children: Carrie, Tim, Gavin and Frankie.

-Mr. Jonas serves on Boards of Directors for CPRF, BTCO, Inc., CIC, United Cerebral Palsy of Kansas, Interhab, Kansas Workforce Investment, and the Statewide Independent Living Council.
+Mr. Jonas serves on boards of directors for CPRF, BTCO, Inc., CIC, United Cerebral Palsy of Kansas, Interhab, Kansas Workforce Investment and the Statewide Independent Living Council.